Hōkūleʻa: Tahiti voyage (1978)

 Flares were unseen by passing aircraft; the emergency radio reached no help.
 By mid-morning, with no sign of imminent rescue and the capsized canoe drifting farther from land, Eddie Aikau, a North Shore, Oʻahu, lifeguard and big-wave surfer, volunteered to paddle a surfboard 12–15 mi to Lānaʻi for help.
-About nine hours later, flares launched by the crew were spotted by a Hawaiian Airlines flight which circled Hōkūleʻa and radioed the United States Coast Guard ("USCG").
+About nine hours later, flares launched by the crew were spotted by a Hawaiian Airlines flight which circled Hōkūleʻa and radioed the United States Coast Guard (USCG).
 Half an hour later, a USCG search and rescue helicopter was hovering overhead; Hōkūleʻa crew was rescued.
 The following morning, the USCGC Cape Corwin towed the vessel, from 22 miles southwest of Lāʻau Point, Molokaʻi, back to Honolulu.
 Despite intensive land, air and sea search, Eddie Aikau was never seen again.
 Hōkūleʻa carries a plaque in his memory.
 Subsequent voyages were accompanied by an escort vessel.
+The event is documented in the 2013 ESPN film Hawaiian: The Legend of Eddie Aikau.